-Support and prepare students achieve a holistic approach to identify a suitable career choice and eventually have a better understanding of the workforce together with developing employability skills through a rigorous Secondary School Career Guidance Program.
+To support and prepare students, through a holistic approach, to identify a suitable career choice, an understanding of the workforce develop employability skills through a rigorous Secondary School Career Guidance Program.

 High-quality career guidance is an essential part of schooling that prepares students for their future.
 Careers are now increasingly seen as not being ‘chosen’ but as being constructed through a series of choices about learning and work that people make throughout their lives.
 The Career Guidance Programme ensures that our students will graduate GEMS Metropole with the confidence to effectively progress from learning to employment.
 The programme will equip our students with all the necessary information and skills required for this progression, making them successful Global Citizens of the World.

-• Internships: An opportunity for MTS students that will give them a heads-up on some of the career options that are available to them even before they become a college student.
-This is a huge plus-point in term of university acceptance, for students looking at pursuing courses like Medicine, Law, Accountancy and Finance, IT, etc.
+An opportunity for MTS students that will give them a heads-up on some of the career options that are available to them even before they become a college student.
+This is a huge plus-point in term of university acceptance, for students looking at pursuing courses such as Medicine, Law, Accountancy and Finance, IT, etc.

-• IELTS: Training sessions for students on how to prepare and sit for the IELTS (MTS is a registered testing venue)
+Training sessions for students on how to prepare and sit for the IELTS (MTS is a registered testing venue).

 • Regular exposure and participation at local and global Model United Nations, The World Scholars Cup, Duke of Edinburgh, IPQs and many more enrichment programmes are offered.

-• University Applications: On-going submissions of university application and comprehensive one-to-one career counselling sessions
+On-going submissions of university application and comprehensive one-to-one career counselling sessions.

 Throughout the MTS Secondary School, students are encouraged to develop an understanding of their individual strengths, development areas and personal interests within education and possible career pathways.